Which Aircraft Hangar Type Fits Your Needs

 Choose if:

-• You’re in a mild, dry climate
+• You’re located in mild, dry climates where full enclosure isn’t necessary

-• Primary concern is sun protection
+• Your primary concern is sun protection from UV damage and heat

 Avoid if:

-• Security is a concern
+• Security is a genuine concern in your area

-• Aircraft has special protection requirements
+• Your aircraft has special protection requirements from manufacturer guidance

 Decision Framework